Ask an Expert

 How Can I Find Out the Appropriate Cell Phone Tower Lease Rate for AT&T in My Area?

 Alternatively, you could contact us.
 We are experts in AT&T cell tower ground lease rates and tower leases.
-We have a database of 15,000 leases with lease rate data that we have painstakingly assembled over the last 20+ years.
-We can tell you not only what AT&T typically pays for their cell sites in your area, but what other wireless companies pay in rent for their cell tower leases.
+We have a database of 16,000 leases with lease rate data that we have painstakingly assembled over the last 20+ years.
+We can tell you not only what AT&T typically pays for its cell sites in your area, but what other wireless companies pay in rent for their cell tower leases.

 More importantly, we can tell you how your particular property compares to the other properties in the area and why AT&T is likely to pay more (or less) given the alternatives.